We have compiled the most frequently asked questions below. The relevant pages of our website contain more detailed information on these topics.

 What are the athlete nationality rules for the Olympic Games?

-All regulations are outlined in the IGF Nationality Policy, available in the IGF Policies and Charters (December 2021).
+All regulations are outlined in the IGF Nationality Policy, available in the IGF Policies and Charters.

 What are the Olympic Golf Regulations?

-The Olympic Golf Competition in Tokyo 2020 was conducted in accordance with the IGF Olympic Golf Regulations and its appendices and the Rules of Golf.
+The Olympic Golf Competitions are conducted in accordance with the IGF Olympic Golf Regulations and the Rules of Golf.
 Updated regulations for the Olympic Games Paris 2024 will be available on our website once finalised.

 How can I get tickets to the Olympic Games golf competition in Paris 2024?